remy-guillermin/ns3d-m2-project/tests_iso/README.md

 ```

 > **Warning**
-> Its important to note that we are not able to use more than one MPI process for the moment.
+> It is important to note that we are not able to use more than one MPI process for the moment.
 >
 > The problem is that when more than one mpi process is specified, *i.e.* when `nb_mpi_processes="auto"`, the command
 > ```python